Rejoice in the Lord always

 The secular world will offer many remedies to overcome the pain, sense of loss, and feelings of helplessness associated with the trials of life.
 The secular world will tell us to read self-help books and attend group therapy; the secular world will tell us to take a pill, a drink, and/or that if we turn to physical activities we can overcome.
 The secular world will tell us if we believe in ourselves and believe in the power of positive thoughts we’ll get through and overcome.

 The problem with the secular world’s advice is that it doesn’t work and it is fleeting when it does work.
 The secular world’s advice is nothing more than a placebo for those who have not committed their lives to Christ.
 Unfortunately many believers in Christ turn to secular placebos before they turn to Christ.
 We dismiss the fact that we as believers have the only true “Comforter.”

-The Apostle Paul tells us in Ephesians 4:4 to “Rejoice in the Lord always…” Ephesians 4:4-7 gives us the believer’s prescription for peace during difficult times.
+The Apostle Paul tells us in Philippians 4:4 to “Rejoice in the Lord always…” Philippians 4:4-7 gives us the believer’s prescription for peace during difficult times.
 If we believe we are saved and will spend eternity in heaven as a result of our accepting Jesus Christ as our Lord and Savior; then why would we not believe God will give us peace as we go through the trials of life?
-(All scriptures mentioned are in the King James Version)

 About the Author

 Mychal S. Massie is an ordained minister who spent 13 years in full-time Christian Ministry.
 Today he serves as founder and Chairman of the Racial Policy Center (RPC), a think tank he officially founded in September 2015.
 RPC advocates for a colorblind society.
 He was founder and president of the non-profit “In His Name Ministries.”
 He is the former National Chairman of a conservative Capitol Hill think tank; and a former member of the think tank National Center for Public Policy Research.
 Read entire bio here